cassmastern/lers-sandbox/readme (Azure automation).md

-# ⚙️ Azure DevOps Automation Cheatsheet for MkDocs
+# ⚙️ Azure DevOps Automation Cheat Sheet for MkDocs

 Automating the MkDocs site build and deployment using Azure Pipelines.